Doctor of Musical Arts in Performance

 Each DMA student will have a DMA Advisory committee, which will be responsible for approving the student’s course selection, performance event programs, and comprehensive examination.
 The monograph proposal and monograph will be written under the supervision of a monograph supervisor, or co-supervisor, and second reader.

-All non-performance courses should also be completed before the Comprehensive Examination.
-This enables students to devote Years 3 and 4 to the remaining Performance Events and the Monograph.
+- All non-performance courses must also be completed before the Comprehensive Examination.